 Fix: Confirm you uploaded the newest file version and remove stale local duplicates.

-Verify: Rename release file and rerun Previewer with the newly named PDF.
+Verify: Rename the latest file and rerun Previewer with that newly named PDF.

 Warning pattern: only one section fails font checks

-Fix: Inspect copied text in that section for direct formatting overrides and normalize style.
+Fix: Inspect copied text in that section for direct formatting overrides and normalize the style.

 Verify: Recheck the exact affected pages in Previewer.